About Genny Heikka, MBA

 And as more of these conversations took place, I realized I was operating in my sweet spot.

-It was as if all of my experiences -- the years working with women, my time at HP, the writing and speaking, the college classes I taught on leadership and human resources -- had prepared me for exactly what I was doing.
+It was as if all of my experiences -- the years working with women, my time at HP, the writing and speaking, the college classes I taught on leadership and human resources, the work I've done with companies on branding -- had prepared me for exactly what I was doing.
 So I did this big brainstorm session and feverishly wrote a business plan outlining my strategies to help women.
 I wanted to formalize what I found myself doing organically and help more women, especially through things I had gone through: life and career changes, discovering my purpose and passion, pursuing my dreams, wrestling with fears, finding my unique voice and brand.

 I bought the domain HerTeamSuccess.com (I wanted a name that spoke to the importance of community and team, and to helping women be successful leaders) and I fumbled through creating my own website.